No matter how long a log stays in the water, it doesn't become a crocodile.

 Where else in the Caribbean can you have the opportunity to swim with the sharks and snorkel with the crocodiles?
-These two amazing experiences combine to create a lifetime of memories.
-With All Star Avalon II, there’s even more.
+These two amazing experiences combine to create a lifetime of memories, all through All Star Cuba.

 Another rare opportunity for snorkelers is seeing elkhorn coral.
 Listed as an endangered species and key to reef building, the marine park’s Blue Sanctuary sustainability management practices now allows elkhorn to thrive in shallow waters.
 They are joined by brain, branching gorgonian sea fans, pineapple, star and starlet corals.

 If you are a birdwatcher, you will be in for a treat.
 More than 68 species of birds use the vast wetlands of Jardines de la Reina Marine Park (Gardens of the Queen) as a stopover when migrating between North and South America.